NightRunnerEB/GoF/README.md

 # Gang of Four Patterns in Rust and Java

-This repository hosts educational scaffolding for implementing classic Gang of Four design patterns in Rust and Java.
-Each language has its own workspace so you can evolve patterns independently while keeping the directory structure aligned.
+This repository hosts scaffolding for learning the classic Gang of Four design patterns in Rust and Java.
+Each language lives in its own workspace so you can iterate independently while keeping the folder layout aligned.

 ## Structure